Wanjie-Ryan/Go-Budget/readme.md

    -- mail from <you@you.com> --> recipient to <bambam@hj.com> --> Data Stream the headers and body of your email, ending with a single line containing a dot
 5. Quit
    -- client sends QUIT and both sides close the connection

+# Installing Mailing Services for Go

+Go Mail --> go get gopkg.in/gomail.v2

+use Mail Trap

+# Embed package

+-- help one bundle static HTML FILES, CSS, IMAGES, directly into your Go binary at compile time.